kevinaangstadt/CS340-S23-Notes/lecture24.md

 ## Strategy Pattern
 This pattern is based on runtime factors to choose what algorythm/strategy to use.
 We use this when it is possible to receive a varying input that we won't know until runtime.
 This pattrern allows the calling of code to be more flexible and reusable.
 - An example of the strategy pattern is a parking meter object that, given an amount of money, calculates an amount of time based on the parking costs at different times of the week.
+## Composite Pattern
+This pattern intends to compose objects into trees structures or boxes to represent part-whole hiearchies.
+Generally, this pattern is similar to the strategy pattern.
+Essentially, this pattern is picking a strategy to choose a strategy to use in a given context.
+- For example, a parking meter object and a time of date object, which alone are two strategy patterns.
+The composite pattern is a parking meter, with multiple strategy patterns (fees/charges) that depend on the time of day.